 This crisis calls for bold action, and that’s why I formed the Governor’s Task Force on Climate Change.
 With the help of Lt.
 Gov. Barnes and a diverse, bipartisan coalition of representatives from agriculture, the business community, Native Nations, utility companies, labor groups, youth, and other industries and communities from across the state, the task force charted a path for Wisconsin to combat climate change and transition to a cleaner, safe, and more equitable state.

-And throughout this work, we are maintaining a lens of environmental justice, so that communities of color and low-income communities—who too often experience the first and worst consequences of climate change—are part of the conversation and the solution.
+I thank the lieutenant governor and the members of the task force for their good work preparing our Climate Change Task Force report and their advocacy, engagement, and leadership.
+I also applaud their efforts to prioritize environmental justice as they did, so that communities of color and low-income communities—who too often experience the first and worst consequences of climate change—are part of the conversation and the solution.

 This work is not over—it must continue in the months and years ahead in order to build the future we want for our state.
 I am confident that, together, we can build on this momentum to achieve our climate goals, protect our natural environment, create good-paying, clean jobs, and ensure a better future for our kids.
 With your help, we will make this state—and this planet—a place where everyone grows up in safe, clean and thriving communities.